cineca-scai/docker-experiments/composers/irods/docs/preparation.md

 ```

 The above operation needs 5/10 seconds to boost.
-If you want to verify, compose let you check logs of running containers, so in this case:
+If you want to verify what is happening,
+compose let you check logs of running containers.
+E.g.:
 ```bash
 docker-compose logs sql
 # press CTRL-c when you see everything is configured